AndrewPaulLund/cs205project/README.md

 **4. Load Balancing** - We often see a non-linear speed-up due to the data's heterogeneity as outlined above.

-# Discuss trying to read the index file here.

 For every alignment (.bam) file, an index (.bai) file can be generated.
 This index file does not contain any sequence data; it essentially acts like a table of contents for the alignment file.
 It is typically used to directly jump to specific parts of the alignment file without needing to read the entire fie sequentially, which can be incredibly helpful since an alignment file is typically quite big (for example, our alignment files are ~10GB).